lizhonggang/CS400/README.md

 10.Milestones:

 11.Assign tasks:
-        Luke will finish
+        Luke will finish;
-        John will finish
+        John will finish;
-	Samuel will finish
+	Samuel will finish;
-	Jonathan will finish
+	Jonathan will finish;